 Additional Design Considerations

-- A screen or fine mesh layer is attached to the top of the barrel to prevent debris from clogging the system.
+- A screen or fine mesh layer is attached to the top of the rain barrel to prevent debris from clogging the system.
 This also prevents bugs like mosquitoes from breeding in your barrel.

 - Setup your rain barrel on a flat surface, so it does not tip over when full.
 A layer of concrete or bricks can be used to ensure an evenly flat surface.